-Customer question on describing a difficult problem to an interviewer and how to answer it
+Live customer question and answer on describing a difficult problem you faced to an interviewer and how to answer it

 Don’s answer to describing a difficult problem and how you dealt with it.

 This question comes in other forms like:

 - What is the most difficult situation you have faced?